 - Do longer exercise sessions during the earlier part of the day and shorter exercise sessions during the later part of the day.

 - Watch out for overtraining.
-If you feel fatigued, tired, discouraged, hurt, or bored, this may indicate that you are overworking yourself and should take a break from working out twice a day.
+If you feel fatigued, tired, discouraged, hurt, or bored, this may indicate that you are overworking yourself and need a break from working out twice a day.

 - Make sure to do stretching exercises after a workout session.

-It’s important to take plenty of time to rest in between the two sessions.
-Focus on eating nutritious meals and staying adequately hydrated.
+It’s important to take plenty of time to rest in between sessions.
+Focus on eating nutritious meals and staying hydrated.
 Balance your workouts by combining exercises that complement each other.
-Watch out for overtraining and take a break if you feel fatigued or tired.
+Watch out for overtraining, and take a break if you feel tired.